 While it may be confronting for everyone initially and requires an acknowledgement and relinquishing of privilege from some people, there are deep benefits for everyone once you get out the other side of it.

-This is the heart-work that is most needed in the world; it’s not about papering over the cracks and putting on a nice facade, it’s about showing up for the realness of what is going on in experience in a whole and courageous way to work through the underlying issues in a productive way.
+This is the heart-work that is most needed in the world; it’s not about papering over the cracks and putting on a nice facade, it’s about showing up for the realness of what is going on in experience in a whole and courageous way and to work through underlying issues in a productive way.

 This has the potential to create more freedom for everyone.